rust-lang/rust/text/0000-document_all_features.md

 - a new requirement that the changes themselves be properly documented before being merged to stable

-Additionally, we should make some content-level/infrastructural changes:

-- add an "edit" link to the documentation pages

 ## New RFC section: "How do we teach this?"
 [new-rfc-section]: #new-rfc-section-how-do-we-teach-this